girder/girder/docs/plugins.rst

 -----------

-When this plugin is enabled *and* the appropriate configuration option is set, it mounts a real-only user-space filesystem that allows reading any file in Girder as if it were a physical file.
+When this plugin is enabled *and* the appropriate configuration option is set, it mounts a read-only user-space filesystem that allows reading any file in Girder as if it were a physical file.
 This allows external libraries that require file access to read Girder files, regardless of which assetstore they are stored on.
 It also uses the underlying operating system's caching to